 Surgical Procedures for Low Back Pain and Sciatica

-Surgery may be indicated for persistent back pain that involves an anatomical problem such as a herniated disc , spinal stenosis , or spondylolisthesis .
+Surgery may be necessary for persistent back pain that involves an anatomical problem such as a herniated disc , spinal stenosis , or spondylolisthesis .
 Rarely, surgery may be performed on an emergency basis if there are severe symptoms, such as loss of bowel or bladder control, or if a tumor is present.

 The 2 main surgical options to treat a herniated disc are laminectomy (with or without spinal fusion ) and discectomy .
 Spinal decompression may be done to treat spinal stenosis.
 Spondylolisthesis is treated either with a fusion or with a fusion and a decompression.